duckness/KRBot/README.md

-# KRBot
+# KRBot (Discontinued)

 A Discord bot for King's Raid.
+The bot still

 ## Features